A hot school meal, a Salad Bar and a packed lunch option are provided by Chartwell every day.

 Meals MUST be paid for on line, in advance.
 Please make sure your child's account is in credit before they order a meal.

 You can pay on line by clicking on the School Gateway button on our website homepage, logging into School Gateway on your PC, tablet or phone or by clicking here.

 * Key Stages1 and 2

-As you know, your child is able to enjoy a free school meal every day whilst they are still in KS1, regardless of your household income.
+Children in Reception and Yrs 1 & 2 are entitled to a free school meal every day regardless of your household income.

-However, the government gives the school an additional £1,300 funding for every child, in either key stage, who have parents in receipt of any of the benefits listed below, please contact us and we will help you with the application.
+However, the government gives the school an additional £1,300 funding for every child, in either key stage, who have parents in receipt of any of these benefits:

 - Income Support